pchain-org/pchain-guide/pchaindoc/source/wallet/LightWallet.rst

 | Choose the candidate that your want to cancel delegation to from the list.
 The default amount shows the total amount that you delegate to this address.
 | You can cancel with total delegation amount.
 Also, you can define the amount that you want to decrease but ensure the delegate balance to this address is equal or greater than 1,000 PI.

+Noted: In general, the gas fee is about 0.00021 PI which will be directly paid from your balance.

 =================================================